codepath/android_guides/Using-DialogFragment.md

 	}
 }
 ```
-and showing the dialog in an Activity (extending FragmentActivity or AppCompatActivity):
+and showing the dialog in an Activity extending `AppCompatActivity`:

 ```java
 // Note: `FragmentActivity` works here as well